What Makes The Bible So Special?

 How Did the Holy Bible Come About?

 The Bible didn’t fall from the sky all at once.
 It was written over many generations by prophets, kings, fishermen, shepherds, doctors, and apostles—each guided by the Holy Spirit.
 It is widely accepted that the Bible was written by approximately forty different authors over a period of 1500 years.
+These writers lived in different cultures and spoke different languages (primarily Hebrew, Aramaic, and Greek).

 - The Old Testament was compiled from sacred writings, prophecies, and historical records that the Jewish people revered and preserved.